Support Us Button Widget

 Lorenzen Flower Farm, 1374 New Bethel Rd., Dayton

-Located less than an hour away from downtown Chattanooga, this u-pick farm is open daily for folks to cut their own stems from the fields — admission is $5 + $2 per stem.
-Remember to wear shoes you don’t mind getting a little dirty.
+Located less than an hour away from downtown Chattanooga, this u-pick farm will open daily for folks to cut their own stems from the fields that hold 200,000 tulips.
+Admission is $5 + $2 per stem.

 A basket of orangish-red tulips in a field of tulip blooms.